 One more interesting place to visit in Heraklion is CretAquarium, the only aquarium on the island.
 It is not super big, and it can be seen in about 2 hours.

-The aquarium oftentimes programs special activities, so checking their website for more details before the visit is always a good idea.
+Sometimes, the aquarium programs special activities for children, so checking out their website for more details before the visit is always a good idea.

 The venue is located about a 15-minute drive east of Heraklion, in the village of Gournes.